gracoes/pipedrive-challenge/README.md

 ## DB Schema
 ![schema](./docs/db_schema.png)

-The service is supported by a `relations` table and a `relations_desc` table, with each one having an associated index.
+The service is supported by a `relations` table and an associated index.
 Each row of `relations` can be seen as an edge of a graph where the column `head` represents the start vertice, the column `tail` represents the end vertice, and the column `type` representing the type of relationship.

-### The indices
+### The index
-Since retrieving relations by alphabetical order needs to be supported, two indices were created, one on the `relations` and the other on `relations_desc` table.
-The indices are schematically the same, where the `head` column acts as the "primary key" and the `tail` column acts as the "sort key".
-The only difference is that one index is in ascending order and the other is in descending order.
+Since retrieving relations by alphabetical order needs to be supported, and index was created on the `relations` table where the `head` column acts as the "primary key" and the `tail` column acts as the "sort key".
 This can be seen as an `ORDER BY` done at insertion time instead of query time.

 **Example**